andrei-stoica26/henna/README.md

 ![](man/figures/radial_plot.png)

 - `rankPlot`: Aggregate multiple ranks available for a group of items in a single plot.
+Average ranks can be displayed on the plot.

 ![](man/figures/rank_plot.png)